HEPData/hepdata/INSTALL.rst

 Elasticsearch
 -------------

-Currently we use v7.10.2 on our QA cluster (via OpenDistro v1.13.2) and v7.1.1 in production.
-You can choose which version to install but if you install v7.10, be careful to avoid using features of ElasticSearch that are not available in v7.1.
+Currently we use v7.10.2 on our QA cluster (via Open Distro v1.13.2) and v7.1.1 in production.
+You can choose which version to install but if you install v7.10, be careful to avoid using features of Elasticsearch that are not available in v7.1.

 **Elasticsearch v7.1.1**
 ~~~~~~~~~~~~~~~~~~~~~~~~